 The internal environment covers the current state of your business or company.
 Provide information on your marketing goals and objectives, current marketing strategy, organizational resources, and cultural/structural issues.

-The customer environment segment refers to the characteristics of the company’s target audience and customer base.
+The customer environment segment refers to the characteristics of the company’s target market and customer base.
 It should answer the classic “Who, What, When, Where, Why, and How” of customers and their decisions.

 The external environment section covers all external factors influencing the current state of the market.
 Topics like competition, economic growth, political and social trends, should all be included to capture how the market looks and how it may look in the future.